Tax season in Canada is here!

 The Canada Revenue Agency (CRA) is responsible for administering tax law in Canada, as well as social and economic benefits and other tax programs.
 Be aware that there is an increase in scams targeting international students and others in Canada.
 Please see below for more information.

 The CRA has created a helpful guide for international students studying in Canada to explain the tax system and your obligations.
 For new permanent residents, you can view the Newcomer to Canada guide.
 These are both great starting points!

 Frequently Asked Questions – Income Tax Questions

 - When are taxes due?

-The deadline to file taxes for the 2020 tax year is April 30, 2021.
+The deadline to file taxes for the 2022 tax year is April 30, 2023 [Since April 30, 2023, falls on a Sunday, your return will be considered filed on time if the Canada Revenue Agency (CRA) receives it, or it is postmarked, on or before May 1, 2023.].
 If you do not file on time and owe taxes, you may incur a late filing penalty and interest fees.